 This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends and communities.
 Aside from causing brain and body damage, this epidemic is causing an overflow in our hospitals, jails and streets.
 It has torn apart families, threatened economic development and brought unexpected burdens across our country.

 Our organization is often asked who is hardest hit by opioid use.
 The sad answer to this question is: we all are.
 Opioid addiction knows no age, race, gender, socioeconomic or geographic boundaries.
 There is no “us” or “them,” and no one is free from its impact.

 Still, as important as it is to recognize the crisis we are facing, it is equally important for us to recognize that there is hope.
 In the flurry of news coverage of overdose, death and statistics about addiction, messages of recovery are often lost.
 Fortunately, recovery is possible.
 There are people across the nation who are overcoming opioid use, and there are hundreds of organizations through which help is available.

 The opioid crisis affects us all, but with appropriate action, we can curb the rising tide of drug abuse and direct those who are struggling towards the path of recovery.

-This Recovery Month, let’s work together to spread the word that recovery is possible.
-Let’s celebrate those who are seeking recovery, and let’s offer support, reassurance and solutions.
+Let’s work together to spread the word that recovery is possible.
+Let’s celebrate those who are seeking recovery, and let’s offer support, reassurance, and solutions.
 Acknowledging a recovering person’s efforts and validating their commitment provides support and encouragement to continue towards recovery.
 Centerstone is committed to providing the support needed to assist those seeking recovery from substance use issues.
-Centerstone is located in Florida, Illinois, Indiana, Kentucky and Tennessee.
-Our contact, appointment and crisis phone numbers can be found here.
+If you or someone you know is struggling with an addiction, give us a call at 1-877-HOPE123.